joshhornby/joshhornby.github.io/_drafts/2025-06-02-composable-first-reusable-forever.md

 ---

-I still remember the afternoon the Payments team asked if we could "just reuse" their monolithic billing system for the new subscriptions product.
-The code worked, it had processed millions of transactions, but every consumer came away with a different fork, each stitched together with carefully guarded "just for us" flags.
+I still remember the afternoon the Payments team at a previous company asked whether we could "just reuse" their monolithic billing system for the new subscriptions product.
+The code had indeed processed millions of transactions, but every squad that touched it walked away with its own bespoke fork, propped up by a mess of "just-for-us" flags.
+Reuse had morphed into copy-and-paste debt before the quarter was out.

-That failure pushed me to revisit something Jeff Bezos wrote in 2002, the now-legendary API Mandate.
-Bezos didn't beg teams to share code; he forced them to expose contracts, promising career-limiting consequences for anyone who bypassed the boundary.
-By optimising Amazon for *composition* services interacting only through stable APIs he let reuse emerge as a happy side effect.
+Watching that facade crack sent me back to Jeff Bezos’s 2002 API Mandate—the memo in which he didn't politely ask teams to share code; he required them to expose contracts, warning of career limiting repercussions for anyone who crossed the boundary.
+By optimising Amazon for composition—services interacting only through stable APIs, he let genuine reuse emerge as a happy side effect.

 ## Composition Is a Cause; Reuse Is an Effect